 Comment.
 Section 9051 is amended to require the personal representative to give notice to a creditor within 30 days after the personal representative first has knowledge of the creditor, in cases where the personal representative first has knowledge of the creditor more than four months after letters were issued.
-This implements the requirement of Section 9050 (notice required) that the personal representative first has knowledge of the creditor must give notice to the creditor even if the personal representative first has knowledge of the creditor filling period.
+This implements the requirement of Section 9050 (notice required) that the personal representative must give notice to the creditor even if the personal representative first has knowledge of the creditor after expiration of the claim filing period.
 Such a notice does not extend the creditor's time to file a claim.
 Section 9100 (claim period).
 However, the creditor may petition to file a late claim.
 Section 9103 (late claims).